Know more

 Seed quality is of paramount importance for agricultural performance and resistance to environmental constraints.
 Ensuring the health and high physiological potential of seeds is crucial for agri-food system sustainability and for international trade markets.

-The SPS Summer School 2023 will focus on the challenges of ensuring seed protection while meeting demands for a more environmentally respectful agriculture, reducing risks for humans and maintaining ecosystem health.
-Sessions will address the genetic and physiological traits required to deal with fluctuating abiotic conditions and ecological communities of commensal and pathogenic microorganisms.
-Innovative strategies being developed to improve seed quality through plant breeding and post-harvest technologies will be presented and economic and social factors as well as the legal framework for implementation will be considered.
+The SPS Summer School 2023 focused on the challenges of ensuring seed protection while meeting demands for a more environmentally respectful agriculture, reducing risks for humans and maintaining ecosystem health.
+Sessions addressed the genetic and physiological traits required to deal with fluctuating abiotic conditions and ecological communities of commensal and pathogenic microorganisms.
+Innovative strategies being developed to improve seed quality through plant breeding and post-harvest technologies were presented and economic and social factors as well as the legal framework for implementation were considered.

-This school is an intensive one-week program, which will involve theoretical lectures delivered by renowned experts and hands on practical courses on state-of-the-art technologies and approaches.
+This school was an intensive one-week program, which involved theoretical lectures delivered by renowned experts and hands on practical courses on state-of-the-art technologies and approaches.

-It will bring together outstanding and enthusiastic young scientists (Master2 students, PhD students, young post-docs) and high-level researchers, as well as industrial representatives, in order to exchange knowledge and ideas in a field at the forefront of plant biology research.
+It brought together outstanding and enthusiastic young scientists (PhD students and young post-docs) and high-level researchers, as well as industrial representatives, in order to exchange knowledge and ideas in a field at the forefront of plant biology research.

-This summer school will be jointly organized with the SUCSEED project consortium (Stop the Use of pestiCides on Seeds by proposing alternatives; PPR-CPA 2021-2027, https://www6.inrae.fr/cultiver-proteger-autrement_eng/Projects/SUCSEED).
+This summer school was jointly organized with the SUCSEED project consortium (Stop the Use of pestiCides on Seeds by proposing alternatives; PPR-CPA 2021-2027, https://www6.inrae.fr/cultiver-proteger-autrement_eng/Projects/SUCSEED).

 Download the provisional program of the Summer School